michaellwest/sitecore-codeeditor/README.md

 # Code Editor

-Code Editor replaces the html editor found with the Rich Text Editor.
+Code Editor provides a new experience for editing code from within Sitecore.

 ## Description

-The EditHtml dialog associated with the RichText field type lacks many features such as syntax highlighting, code completion, and snippets.
-The Code Editor module seeks to improve the experience.
+The Code Editor module provides an advanced code editor including syntax highlighting, code completion, and snippets when using the Code Text field type and Rich Text field type.
+In addition, a new system type called Code Attachment has been added to enable code editing of media library items.

+Code type file extensions such as .html, .css, and .js will now be uploaded using the Code template, rather than the previous File template.

 ## Installation